rpearce/robertwpearce.com/src/blog/2018-02-08-ramda-chops-map-filter-reduce.md

 ```
 _[Try this code in the ramda REPL](https://goo.gl/7VMNTV)_

-One thing to remember is that ramda typically orders arguments from least likely
+One thing to remember with ramda functions (like `map` and `filter`) is that
+ramda typically orders arguments from least likely to change to most likely to
-to change to most likely to change.
-Callback/transformation functions here are
+change.
+Callback/transformation functions here are passed as the _first_
-passed as the _first_ argument, and the data comes last.
-To understand this
+argument, and the data comes last.
+To understand this further, check out the
-further, check out the following links:
+following links:

 * [ramda's documentation for `map`](http://ramdajs.com/docs/#map)
 * [ramda's documentation for `filter`](http://ramdajs.com/docs/#filter)